andrew/ultimate-awesome/README.md

 - [amaranth-awesome](https://github.com/robtaylor/amaranth-awesome) - Awesome projects using the Amaranth HDL.
 - [awesome-jax](https://github.com/lockwo/awesome-jax) - Curated list of JAX Resources and Packages.
 - [awesome-agents](https://github.com/vince-lam/awesome-agents) - Compare open-source LLM agentic projects by their metrics to assess popularity and activeness.
+- [fucking-awesome-python](https://github.com/correia-jpv/fucking-awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
+With repository stars⭐ and forks🍴.
 - [awesome-list](https://github.com/johnhany/awesome-list) - A list of useful stuff in Machine Learning, Computer Graphics, Software Development, .
+- [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
+With repository stars⭐ and forks🍴.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-comfyui](https://github.com/jalberty2018/awesome-comfyui) - A collection of awesome custom nodes for ComfyUI.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.